DanielNieuwoudt/dev-assess/Solution.README.md

 You can check the health of the backend by using the following endpoints.

+The Todo List API provides two health check endponts:

 | Endpoint | Description
 |----------| -----------
 | [/health](http://localhost:5000/health) | Startup health check|
 | [/health/dependency](http://localhost:5000/health/dependency) | Dependency health check that validates the state of the Redis Cache and SQL Server

+_Side Note_: The `/health/dependency` endpoint provides a convenient way for us to determine whether the API is ready for us to run contract tests during a `docker compose` locally or in the pipeline.

 ## See which containers are running after a docker compose